Tesla Free Money ZEV Credit Math (NASDAQ:TSLA)

 Adding $1.86Bn from USA ZEVs and an estimated +$0.2Bn from Europe could equate to around $2Bn in profits in 2021.

 Whether you believe in climate change or not, the reality is that there's significant pressure on politicians to create government programs that aim to reduce pollution and promote green energies.
-Tesla, one of the leading companies in this space, should continue to benefit.
+Tesla, the leading company in this space, should continue to benefit.

 Energy traders and hedge funds are betting that green incentives will continue to grow in the coming years.